LLaVA-OneVision-1.5: Fully Open Framework for Democratized Multimodal Training

 2) Three‑Stage Learning Pipeline

-Train the visual projection layer on the LLaVA‑1.5 558K dataset to map visual encoder outputs into the LLM’s token embedding space, with controlled parameter updates for fast, stable convergence.
+Train the projector on LLaVA–1.5 558K to map visual features into the LLM token space.

-Full‑parameter training on the concept‑balanced 85M pretraining set to inject broad visual semantics and world knowledge, emphasizing data quality and coverage rather than blindly expanding token counts.
+Use full-parameter training on the concept-balanced 85M corpus to inject broad visual semantics and knowledge.

-Continue full‑parameter training on the 22M instruction set plus multi‑source visual instruction corpora such as FineVision to improve task generalization, reasoning organization, and response‑format control.
+Continue full-parameter training on the 22M instruction set plus extra visual instruction data such as FineVision.

 3) Offline Parallel Data Packing

-To reduce padding waste from multimodal sequence‑length variance and improve effective token utilization, we adopt offline parallel packing:
+To reduce padding waste and improve token utilization, we use offline parallel packing:

-This one‑pass, corpus‑wide pipeline is deterministic and reproducible, avoiding the runtime instability and extra CPU overhead of online dynamic packing.
-On the 85M pretraining set, it achieves up to ~11× effective padding compression (defined as original total padding tokens / post‑packing total padding tokens) compared to the baseline.
+The pipeline is deterministic, reproducible, and avoids the runtime overhead of online dynamic packing.
+On the 85M set, it reaches up to ~11× effective padding compression.

 4) Hybrid Parallelism and Efficient Long–Context Training

-On the training side, we use hybrid parallelism and long‑context optimizations—tensor parallelism (TP) + pipeline parallelism (PP) + sequence/context parallelism with a distributed optimizer—to improve compute utilization and memory efficiency at cluster scale.
-We also adopt a native‑resolution strategy to preserve structural details in charts, documents, and dense text regions, avoiding information loss from uniform resizing.
+We use hybrid parallelism and long-context optimization—TP + PP + sequence/context parallelism with a distributed optimizer—to improve utilization and memory efficiency at scale.
+Native-resolution training preserves details in charts, documents, and dense text regions.

 Open-Source Resources